 Mary Lynn Macsalka

 Mary Lynn earned her J.D. from the University of Colorado Law School in 2008, and her Bachelor of Arts in Political Science from the University of Colorado, Boulder, in 2001 as a member of the President’s Leadership Class.
 She is a Colorado native and an experienced public sector attorney, having worked her entire legal career representing state and local government clients.
 During law school, Mary Lynn clerked for Windholz & Associates, where she discovered her love for municipal law.
 Upon admittance to the Colorado Bar in 2008, she joined Williamson & Hayashi, LLC, where her practice focused on sales and use tax litigation, appellate practice, land use and development, zoning, nuisance enforcement, public contracts, liquor licensing and prosecution, legislation and ordinance drafting, open meetings, open records, and counseling local government clients on myriad legal issues.
 In 2014, Mary Lynn moved to Anchorage, Alaska, where she worked as an Assistant Attorney General for the State of Alaska.
 She represented state agencies, boards, and commissions in state trial and appellate courts, and advised clients on a wide variety of matters, including municipal law, trust land management, grant program administration, rural energy project financing, campaign finance regulation, open meetings, public records, regulations drafting, legislation, and more.
-Mary Lynn returned to Williamson & Hayashi in June 2019, excited to work with Colorado municipalities once again.
-She thoroughly enjoys collaborating with local public servants on the wide variety of legal issues unique to local government.
+Mary Lynn returned to Williamson & Hayashi in June 2019.
+As of January 1, 2020, Mary Lynn is the City Attorney (Interim) for the City of Lafayette.
+In addition, Mary Lynn thoroughly enjoys collaborating with local public servants on the wide variety of legal issues unique to local government.
 Outside of work, Mary Lynn likes to get outside with her husband and four children, sharing with them all of the reasons she loved growing up in Colorado